 Suppose that we need to develop models to forecast the product sales for the period from week 76 to week 100.
 If we know the existence and the locations of the breaks, we may develop a congruent model (i.e., yt=a+bxt+ut ) exclusively based on the post break data (i.e., data from week 51 to week 75) and generate unbiased forecasts.
 Figure 1 represents the predictions/forecasts using the black dashed line (e.g., ybar_post breaks).
 Table 1 shows the forecasting performance of the model with post break data (e.g., with MAE= 0.3, MSE= 0.18, MAPE= 5.0%, and SMAPE= 4.3%).

 However, the existence and the locations of the structural breaks are usually unknown.
-As mentioned in section 2, the effect of the price may change due to influencing factors which are unobservable and/or measurable to the retailer.
+As we have discussed in section 2, the effect of the price may change due to influencing factors which are unobservable and/or measurable to the retailer.
 Therefore, if we develop the model using all the data (i.e., from week 1 to week 75) but without taking into account the two structural breaks, we obtain estimates of the parameters as the weighted average of the true parameters before and after the breaks and generate biased forecasts.
 For example, we tend to over-predict the sales from week 1 to week 25, under-predict the sales from week 26 to week 50, then again over-predict the sales from week 51 to week 70, and finally generate downwards-biased out-of-sample forecasts from week 76 to week 100.
 Figure 2 shows the biased predictions/forecasts with the black dashed line (as ybar_all data).
 Table 1 shows the forecasting performance of the model with the full data (e.g., with MAE= 0.7, MSE= 0.52, MAPE= 12.2%, and SMAPE= 11.5%).
 The forecasts are substantially inferior compared to the model with post break data.

 Figure 2.
 Simulated sales with a structural break: model with full data